-Pınar Cebi Wilber’s research interests are diversified and include energy policy, tax policy, international trade and finance, and general government policy.
-Recently, Pınar has researched issues related to climate change legislation including the impact of such legislation on the U.S. economy.
+Pınar’s research interests are diversified and include energy policy, tax policy, international trade and finance, and general government policy.
+Recently, she has researched issues related to climate change legislation including the impact of such legislation on the U.S. economy.
 She has also done extensive research on the effect of government policies on retirement saving as well as the use of annuities in retirement.
 Pinar is also an adjunct professor in the Department of Economics at Georgetown University

 Senior Economic Policy Advisor